-We distinguish between idiopathic, symptomatic, and cryptogenic forms of epilepsy: Symptomatic means that a structural cerebral alteration can be diagnosed, which seems to be responsible for the epileptic discharge.
-The cause is cryptogenic if such a structural alteration can seriously be suspected, yet it is not verifiable.
+There are three forms of epilepsy: idiopathic, symptomatic, and cryptogenic.
+Idiopathic means that the epilepsy has a genetic basis.
+Symptomatic means that a structural cerebral alteration seems to be responsible for the epileptic discharge.
+Epilepsy is considered cryptogenic if such a structural alteration is suspected but not verifiable.

-Pathophysiological etiologies are very heterogeneous: malformations, metabolic diseases, acquired brain lesions, radiation, early childhood hypoxia, encephalitis, etc.
+Pathophysiologic etiologies are very heterogeneous.
+They include malformations, metabolic diseases, acquired brain lesions, radiation, early childhood hypoxia, encephalitis, and so forth.

-Likewise, different provocation factors lead to increased readiness for seizure: fever, electrolyte derailment, uremia, hypoglycemia, hypoxia, alcohol (withdrawal), medicaments (withdrawal).
+Likewise, different provocation factors—such as fever, electrolyte derailment, uremia, hypoglycemia, hypoxia, withdrawal from alcohol, and withdrawal from medications—lead to an increased predisposition for seizure.
 Often, spontaneous epileptic seizures develop from a combination of (exogenous) stimuli, genetic predisposition, and metabolic processes.

 General Symptoms and Clinical Relevance of Epileptic Seizures

-The clinic of epileptic seizures is very complex and extensive.
-It is best illustrated as a paroxysmal excitation of many neurons causing overshooting excitation in a certain brain region.
-Thus, focal frontal excitation results in cloni – occipital excitation to visual symptoms.
+The clinical presentation of epileptic seizures is very complex and extensive.
+Such seizures are best described as a paroxysmal excitation of many neurons that cause excessive excitation in a certain region of the brain.
+Thus, focal frontal excitation results in clonic – occipital excitation to visual symptoms.

-Generalized seizures can present as both a tonic (= stiff extension of the extremities) or clonic (= rhythmic convulsion), and also as absence (= empty, contactless gaze) or as individual generalized muscle twitches (= myoclonic seizure).
+Generalized seizures can present as tonic (stiff extension of the extremities) or clonic (rhythmic convulsion); they can also present as absence seizures (empty, contactless gaze) or as individual generalized muscle twitches (myoclonic seizure).

-The ‘classical’ generalized grand mal seizure is often accompanied by an epileptic cry.
-Objectifying, one finds a lateral tongue bite, postictal muscle ache, and enuresis or encoresis in examination.
+The ‘classic’ generalized grand mal seizure is often accompanied by an epileptic cry.
+The objective findings on examination are a lateral tongue bite, postictal muscle ache, and enuresis or encopresis.
 After an epileptic discharge, intermittent palsies can occur (Todd’s palsy).

-Concerning laboratory, monitoring keratin kinase is important.
-The massive and generalized muscle contraction in combination with hypoxia results in diffuse muscle damages with according liberation of keratin kinase.
-If this parameter is significantly increased, the kidney can be damaged.
-Accordingly, hemodilution should be sought at too high levels.
+Monitoring keratin kinase is an important part of laboratory procedures.
+The massive and generalized muscle contraction in combination with hypoxia results in diffuse muscle damage with the release of keratin kinase.
+If the size of the release is significant, the kidneys can be damaged.
+Therefore, hemodilution should be sought when levels are high.

-You should remember the following for the description of the clinic:
+You should remember the following descriptions of the clinical terms used for epilepsy.